 Kinesiology is an academic discipline which involves the study of physical activity and its impact on health, society, and quality of life.
 Students completing the Associate in Arts in Kinesiology for Transfer degree will be provided with an integrated approach to the field that includes the biological, psychological, and social-humanistic perspectives.
 The Associate in Arts in Kinesiology for Transfer is designed to prepare students for a seamless transfer into the CSU system to complete a baccalaureate degree in Kinesiology or similar major.
 Priority admission with junior status to the CSU system will be granted.
 Students completing this degree are exempt from Mendocino College Institutional Requirements.
+Please check with a counselor for more specific transfer information.

 Required Courses - Major: Units

 BIO 230 Human Anatomy 5

 BIO 231 Human Physiology 5

 KIN 200 Introduction to Kinesiology 3

-Movement Based Co (3) units: Combativ ourses - Select a maximum of one (1) course from any three (3) of the following a es, Team Sports, Individual Sports, Fitness, or Dance: reas for a minimum of three
+Movement Based Co urses - Select a maximum of one (1) course from any three (3) of the following areas for s, Team Sports, Individual Sports, Fitness, or Dance:

 Combatives:

 PES 273A Beginning Foil Fencing 1

 PES 273B Intermediate Foil Fencing 1

+PES 274A Self Defense 1

 Team Sports:

+PES 204 Baseball 1

 PES 208 Basketball 1

+PES 224 Soccer 1

-Individual Spor rt:
+Individual Sport t:

 PES 264A Tennis-Beginning 1

 PES 264B Tennis-Intermediate 1

 Fitness:

 PEF 202 Low Impact Fitness 1

 PEF 216 Weight Training 1

+PEF 280 Physical Fitness 1

+THE 228A Conditioning for Dance: Pilates Mat I 1

 Dance:

 THE 230A Contemporary Dance: Beginning 2

+THE 227A Hip Hop Dance: Beginning 1

-THE 244A Mexican Folkloric Dance: Beginning 1 - 2
+THE 238E Jazz Dance: Beginning 2

+THE 242A Ballet: Beginning 2

-Select two cou ırses (minimum 6 units) from the following: Units
+Select two cou rses (minimum 6 units) from the following: Units

 BIO 202 Human Biology 3

 CHM 250 General Chemistry I 5

 EMS 202 First Aid, Emergency Care, and Cardiopulmonary Resuscitation 3

 MTH 220 Statistics 4

 PHY 210 General Physics I 4

 or PHY 220 Physics for Scientists and Engineers I 4

-Total Major Un iits 22 - 26
+Total Major Units 22 - 26

 Total Degree Units 60

-- 1. Identify and describe major concepts, theoretical principles, empirical findings, and historical and current trends in kinesiology. - Understand physical activity as it relates to the physiological responses and adaptations to exercise. - 3.
+- 1. Identify and describe major concepts, theoretical principles, empirical findings, and historical and current trends in kinesiology. - 2.
+Understand physical activity as it relates to the physiological responses and adaptations to exercise. - 3.
 Apply critical thinking, writing, reading, oral communication, and quantitative and qualitative analysis to skill and movement-related questions. - 4.
 Know, comprehend and apply scientific principles to movement, exercise and sport, including the demonstration of knowledge and skill in fitness, combative, individual sport, and team sport. - 5.
 Students who complete the Associate in Arts in Kinesiology for Transfer degree will be eligible and prepared for admission (SB 1440 and Education Code 66746) to California State University system schools.